 Victims of drunk driving crashes can suffer even more devastating injuries or death when a driver chooses to drive when intoxicated.
 The State of Texas takes drunk driving very seriously both in terms of criminal prosecutions for DWI and civil compensation to the victims of these tragic wrecks.
 If you were injured due to a drunk driver’s negligence, you may be entitled to compensation and punitive damages for your injuries.

-What Types of Compensation Could You Receive in a Drunk Driving Collision?
+What Types of Compensation Could You Receive in a Texas Drunk Driving Accident?

 In any motor vehicle wreck, including when the driver is drunk, you are entitled to be compensated for your injuries.
 However, you may be entitled to even more compensation when the driver was drunk.
 You may be able to recover the following types of damages:

-- Exemplary damages.
 These are also referred to as punitive damages and are awarded to punish the driver if he engaged in gross negligence.
-Gross negligence can be easier to prove in a drunk driving wreck.
+Gross negligence can be easier to prove in a drunk driving accident.
 This amount is capped at two times the amount of the victim’s compensatory damages not to exceed $750,000 and an amount equal to his noneconomic damages, such as for pain and suffering, not to exceed $200,000.

 Have You Or A Loved One Been Injured By A Drunk Driver in North Texas?

 If you've been injured by a drunk driver in Texas you need to speak with an experienced drunk driver injury attorney as soon as possible.
 Please contact us online or call our Colleyville office directly at 817.485.8888 to schedule your free consultation.